-Minister of Foreign Affairs of the Republic of Lithuania
+Interim Minister of Foreign Affairs of the Republic of Lithuania

-Linas Linkevičius is the Minister of Foreign Affairs of the Republic of Lithuania, a political and public figure.
+Linas Linkevičius is the interim Minister of Foreign Affairs of the Republic of Lithuania, a political and public figure.
 He has worked as the Member of the Parliament of Lithuania, Head of the Seimas Delegation to the North Atlantic Assembly, Minister of National Defence of the Republic of Lithuania, Ambassador Extraordinary and Plenipotentiary of Lithuania to Belarus.
 In 1997-2000 and 2005-2011, he served as the Head of the Lithuanian Mission to the WEU and NATO and Permanent Representative of Lithuania to the North Atlantic Council.
 Linkevičius has been awarded a number of decorations from Lithuania, Estonia, Georgia, Moldova, Sweden and other countries, including the Cross of Commander of the Order of the Lithuanian Grand Duke Gediminas and many others.

-President of Lithuanian Disability Organisations' Forum
+President of the Lithuanian Disability Forum

 Editor-in-chief of lrt.lt